 "I think I could," answered the Thero, "but I'd prefer not to."
-He turned to his cameramen and gave some brief instructions, then watched intently as the next whale arrived on the conveyor belt.
+He turned to his cameramen and gave some brief instructions, then watched intently as the next whale arrived on the conveyer belt.

-The great body had already been scanned by photoelectric eyes and its dimensions fed into the computer controlling the operations.
-Even when one knew how it was done, it was uncanny to watch the precision with which the knives and saws moved out on their extensible arms, made their carefully planned pattern of cuts, and then retreated again.
-Huge grabs seized the foot-thick blanket of blubber and stripped it off as a man peels a banana, leaving the naked, bleeding carcass to move on along the conveyor to the final stage of its dismemberment.
+The great body had already been scanned by photo-electric eyes and its dimensions fed into the computer controlling the operations.
+Even when one knew how it was done, it was uncanny to watch the precision with which the knives and saws moved out on their extensible arms, made their care-fully planned pattern of cuts, and then retreated again.
+Huge grabs seized the foot-thick blanket of blubber and stripped it off as a man peels a banana, leaving the naked, bleeding carcass to move on along the conveyer to the first stage of its dismemberment.